TaiDuc1001/Flower-Diffusion-Model/README.md

 ## Acknowledgements

-This project's idea is inspired by the concepts presented in the "Generative Deep Learning" [book](https://github.com/davidADSP/Generative_Deep_Learning_2nd_Edition/tree/main) .
-We express our gratitude to the authors and contributors of the book for their insightful exploration of generative models and their applications.
-Their work serves as a valuable resource and foundation for this project.
+- This project's idea is inspired by the concepts presented in the "Generative Deep Learning" [book](https://github.com/davidADSP/Generative_Deep_Learning_2nd_Edition/tree/main).
+- We express our gratitude to the authors and contributors of the book for their insightful exploration of generative models and their applications.
+- Their work serves as a valuable resource and foundation for this project.
+- We also acknowledge the use of the [Oxford 102 Flower dataset](https://www.kaggle.com/c/oxford-102-flower-pytorch), which provided the image data used for training and evaluation in this project.
 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.